mmarchetti90/DiagnosticRNASeq/README.md

 - Python code from leafcutterMD (leafcutter_cluster.py) and SPOT (spot.py) was updated for Python3 compatibility;

 - OUTRIDER is included in the docker image;

+- SPOT does not currently work since it still uses pystan 2, while the docker image contains pystan 3;